intari/CustomLogger/docs/index.md

  CustomLog.setIsDebug(BuildConfig.DEBUG);//do we also need logcat?
- CustomLog.setUseCrashlytics(false);//do we need to use Crashlytics (or true if you configured it) CustomLog.setLogDestination(LOG_HOST,LOG_PORT);//host where NSLogger is running CustomLog.setContext(this); // use app's context
+ CustomLog.setUseCrashlytics(false);//do we need to use Crashlytics (or true if you configured it) CustomLog.setLogDestination(LOG_HOST,LOG_PORT);//host where NSLogger is running
+ //MUST be called before using any function which send data to logger CustomLog.setContext(this); // use app's context

  ..